-How adventures in online dating up regulated my energy metabolism (and it’s not how you think…)
+How adventures in online dating regulated my energy metabolism

 Today, I try to practice meditation every day.
-But why?
-It is like scheduling 20 minutes of straight-up highly likely discomfort daily.
-Even though I have been meditating off and on for the past 20 years, I still experience some level of resistance almost every time I come to the cushion, which is especially interesting considering the benefits, demonstrated by science, that meditation has on the brain and the body.
+But why should I when it feels like scheduling 20 minutes of straight-up highly likely discomfort?
+Even though I have been meditating off and on for the past 20 years, I still experience some level of resistance almost every time I come to the cushion (the little pillow we sit on).
+This is especially interesting considering the benefits, demonstrated by science, that meditation has on the brain and the body.

-What does this have to do with nutrition, you might ask?
-And that is a good question.
+So what exactly have these studies been saying and how does meditation benefit our health?
 There still hasn’t been a ton of definitive research on this topic, but inferences can be made based on the studies that have been undertaken.
 Let’s start with some of the areas of the brain that meditation directly affects, and then we will move into one of my favorite topics: gene expression.

 Meditation affects many areas of the brain, but the ones that most directly relate to nutrition-related issues are the anterior cingulate cortex (ACC) and the hippocampus.
-The ACC is associated with self-regulation (a good example: going to the refrigerator when you know you just ate lunch and are totally 100 percent not even close to hungry, but oh my god the ice cream sounds so good right now—just a little bit, whoops, I ate the whole thing!)
-According to studies on the effects of mediation on the ACC, those who practice meditation regularly show greater activity in this area of the brain than those who don’t, allowing those who practice meditation to exhibit superior self-regulation, less impulsivity, and greater ability to learn from past experiences and adapt.
+In easier to understand terminology, the ACC is associated with self-regulation.
+An example of this would be with food.
+It’s the feeling of going to the refrigerator when you know you just ate lunch and are totally 100 percent not even close to hungry, but oh my god the ice cream sounds so good right now!

 How to get started, though, am I right?
 For those of you who don’t already have a meditation practice, I encourage you to try a wide variety of different avenues.
 There are apps, online resources, zen centers, and Youtube videos.
 My boyfriend (who I did not

-find online) connected me with one that I love that focuses solely on the feeling of breath in the body (you can find it here
+find online) connected me with a resource that I love.
+It focuses solely on the feeling of breath in the body (you can find it here

 This blog brought to you by our lovely Lauren Badell, RB teacher with a degree in dietetics from UT Austin.